 ACADEMIC PROFILE

-Alexandria received her Sociology Honours (Summa Cum Laude) B.A. from York University in Toronto.
+Alexandria received her Sociology Honours B.A.
+(Summa Cum Laude) from York University in Toronto.
 With a major focus on medical sociology, she had a minor focus in medical anthropology and was the Blishen-Richmond Award recipient of her graduating class.
-At YorkU, Alexandria was the sole sociology research assistant in the Infant and Child Mental Health Psychology Lab working under Dr. Yvonne Bohr on a CIHR-funded Inuit youth suicide prevention project – “Making I-SPARX Fly in Nunavut.”
+At YorkU, Alexandria was the sole sociology research assistant in the Infant and Child Mental Health Psychology Lab working under Dr. Yvonne Bohr on the CIHR-funded Inuit youth suicide prevention project – “Making I-SPARX Fly in Nunavut.”

 An academic CV or industry resume is available upon request, with a condensed version here. but her current project involvement is available here.
 More information regarding her research, project management, and administrative skills can be found on LinkedIn.